 How much is needed?

-Right now we are raising $25,000 to complete the school building.
+Right now we are raising $34,000 to outfit the classrooms.

 What is the timeline?